tunahorse/gobuster_looper/README.md

 cd gobuster_looper
 sh gobuster_looper.sh
 type in txt.file
+then type in the path to the wordlist
 ```

-- gobuster then runs taking in URLs from the text file and saves the results to gobuster_results.txt
+- gobuster then runs taking in URLs from the text file and the worlist file.
+Results are saved to gobuster_results.txt
-- All status codes except for 200 are ignored, to change this modify the flash in the bash file